tumelo-maja/color-sort-game/README.md

   - **Play Game Button** - When clicked, it allows user to navigate to the game.html page where the game can be played.

+  - **How to Play header** - a clickable header to display a guide on how to play the game

   <figure>
     <img src="docs/site-screenshots/index-how-to-play-large-screen.png" width="300px">
     <br>
     <figcaption><strong><em>Index: How to Play header</em></strong></figcaption>
   </figure>

-  - **How to Play header** - a clickable header to display a guide on how to play the game
+  - **Page footer** - contains a disclaimer about the game and its purpose.

   <figure>
     <img src="docs/site-screenshots/index-footer-large-screen.png" width="600px">